Food waste Research

 - Keep stock organised.
 Use colour-coded date labels to mark ingredients, use a ‘first-in first-out’ approach in fridges and freezers, maybe designate an area for food that need to be used up soon.
 Time spent keeping stock organised is money saved later.

 - Design the menu to maximise the opportunity to use ingredients and leftovers.
-Where possible, chose items for the menu that use similar or interchangeable ingredients.
+Where possible, choose items for the menu that use similar or interchangeable ingredients.

 - Use specials and early-birds to sell food that might otherwise go to waste.